 - When To Use: Ask students to respond to a question or questions using video.
-For students that did not want to show their faces, I would allow them to focus the camera on a book, stuffed animal, or pet or use stickers/emojis to cover their faces.
+For students who did not want to show their faces, I would allow them to focus the camera on a book, stuffed animal, or pet or use stickers/emojis to cover their faces.
 Students can provide book reviews, answer homework questions or continue a class discussion.

 Online Bulletin Boards

 - How To: Teachers set up the board ahead of time and ask students a question.
-Then share the link with students.
+Then, share the link with students.

 - When To Use: They are great to use as a pre-reading strategy for any subject to get students thinking and answering discussion questions.
 It is a way to make your classroom discussions virtual.